spolti/aipg/vllms/Google-T5-Small/README.md

 odh-model-controller-754f494b86-bfm78       1/1     Running   0          69s
 ```

-KServe, Dashboard and odh-model-controller should be in the running state, If you en counter problems, check the logs of the `opendatahub-operator` in the `openshift-operators` namespace.
+KServe, Dashboard and odh-model-controller should be in the running state.
+If you encounter problems, check the logs of the `opendatahub-operator` in the `openshift-operators` namespace.

-## Configuring the Runtime.
+## Configuring the runtime

-For this example, we will be using the default Runtime for vLLM provided by the ODH Model Controller, can be found [here](https://github.com/opendatahub-io/odh-model-controller/blob/incubating/config/runtimes/vllm-template.yaml) as template.
+For this example, we will use the default runtime for vLLM provided by the ODH Model Controller, available as a template [here](https://github.com/opendatahub-io/odh-model-controller/blob/incubating/config/runtimes/vllm-template.yaml).

 Use this command to install the Serving Runtime: